Brussels, Belgium

 When we asked people about industries and career opportunities in Brussels, they reponded:

 "Foreigners often have jobs in Brussels in a variety of industries, such as hospitality, retail, finance, and technology.
 Many foreigners also work in the service industry, such as restaurants, hotels, and transportation.
 Additionally, there are many opportunities for foreigners to work in the education sector, either as teachers or in administrative roles.
-Other popular jobs for foreigners in Brussels include working in the media, marketing, and communications industries," said one expat in Brussels.
+Other popular jobs for foreigners in Brussels include working in the media, marketing, and communications industries," remarked one expat who made the move to Brussels.

 What is life like in Brussels?